harbourz/harbourz.github.io/index.md

 ## Research Interests

-**<font color="#990000">I am actively seeking a PhD position in CS, IEOR or any other related fields for Fall 2026 admission.
+**<font color="#990000">I am actively seeking a PhD position in IEOR, CS or any other related fields for Fall 2026 admission.
 If you have any relevant information, please contact me!</font>**

 My research interests can be best summarized as the intersections of any two of the three fields: Computer Science, Mathematics, and Economics, which include but are not limited to the following: